Ukrainian Cyber Alliance: Hacking of CIS Institute

 An analysis of hacked emails from CIS Institute (Commonwealth of Independent States) revealed that the NGO is financed by the Russian state company Gazprom.
-Gazprom allocated $2 million annually to finance the anti-Ukrainian activities of the CIS Institute.
+Gazprom allocated $2 million annually to fund the anti-Ukrainian activities of the CIS Institute.
 The head of the institute, State Duma deputy Konstantin Zatulin, helped terrorists and former Berkut members who fled to Russia to obtain Russian passports.

 Hacking of Russian Foundation for Public Diplomacy

-Access to the mail of O. M. Gorchakovan, an employee of the Russian Foundation for Public Diplomacy, provided insight to the forms of Russia's foreign policy strategy.
+Access to O. M. Gorchakovan's mailbox, an employee of the Russian Foundation for Public Diplomacy, provided insight into the forms of Russia's foreign policy strategy.
 On the eve of the war, funding for a six-month propaganda plan in Ukraine reached a quarter of a million dollars.
 Under the guise of humanitarian projects, subversive activities were carried out in Ukraine, Serbia, Bosnia and Herzegovina, Bulgaria, Moldova, and the Baltic States.

 Hacking of Oleksandr Aksinenko

-UCA activists gained access to the mailbox of telephone miner Oleksandr Aksineko, a citizen of Russia and Israel.
+UCA activists gained access to the mailbox of Oleksandr Aksineko, a Russian-Israeli citizen and telephone miner.
 The correspondence indicates that Aksinenko's terrorist activities are supported by the Russian Federal Security Service (FSB), which advised him to "work in the same spirit".
-Aksinenko also sent anonymous letters to the Security Service of Ukraine (SBU) and other structures in Ukraine.
+Aksinenko also sent anonymous letters to the Security Service of Ukraine (SBU) and other Ukrainian institutions.